 Susan Glands (nee Hawkins) attended Hatfield School from 1961-66, and both her children followed her example years later.

-Susan would be pleased if anyone wishes to contact her; please email me at [email@example.com] and I’ll forward your message.
+Susan would be pleased if anyone wishes to contact her; please email me via [email@example.com] and they’ll forward your message to me, and I’ll pass it to Susan.
 This Post is submitted on her behalf and with her permission by Chris Hepden, HS 1957-64.

 I had a long and happy association with Hatfield School leaving at the end of the 5th year to go to Floristry college.
 Dr.Hutton was disappointed with my career choice and tried to persuade me to stay in the 6th form and suggested I worked in banking or finance as I was reasonably good at Maths, however I enjoyed a long and successful career as a Florist.